webplatform/docs/x_height/index.md

 ---
-title:  height
+title: x height
+notes:
+  - 'Glossary term; move candidate, possibly rename to x-height'
+readiness: 'Not Ready'
 tags:
   - Glossary
   - Items
-readiness: 'Not Ready'
-notes:
-  - 'Glossary term; move candidate, possibly rename to x-height'
 uri: 'x height'

 ---
-# x height

-## x-height
+## <span>x-height</span>

 The distance between the baseline and the mean line in a typeface.
 Typically, this is the height of the lowercase letter "x" in the font, hence its name and the CSS reference unit "ex".